roadwarriorkata/architecture/01 ProblemDefintion/ProblemDefinition.md

 ## System Context

-The traveler interacts with the Travel Warrior application (either via mobile app or web browser).
+The traveler interacts with the Road Warrior application (either via mobile app or web browser).
 The rich interface provides access to all relevant agencies for car, hotel oder flight reservations.
-Also the traveler can access reservation details from platforms like Sabre or Apollo.
+The traveler can also access reservation details from platforms like Sabre or Apollo.
 The Warrior application provides interfaces to social media channels like Instagram, Whatsapp and Facebook.
-For convenience reasons the traveler can allow the Warrior application to scan his mail folder (IMAP) in order to filter for travel relevant information and provide an additional input channel for travel updates as some agencies prefer this channel.
+For convenience reasons the traveler can allow the Road Warrior application to scan his email folder (IMAP) in order to filter for travel relevant information and provide an additional input channel for travel updates as some agencies prefer this channel.

 ![System Context View](SystemContextView.png)

-The Warrior application is split into user interface components, business logic and persistency components along travel related contexts.
+The Road Warrior application is split into user interface components, business logic and persistency components along travel related contexts.
 For details please see [SolutionStartegy.md](/02%20SolutionStrategy/SolutionStrategy.md).

 ## Architecture Goals